JZL/testTypos/README.md

 hi hi
 this is correct
 and wrong
 and okay but bad and better.
 Hello again.
-Wow.
+Wow how good